BIGJRA/BIGJRA.github.io/rejuv.md

 This fight can potentially be tough - it mixes a lot of strategies and works somewhat well with the factory and dark factory fields.
-Weezing is pretty tanky and can spread Toxic but isn’t too crazy.
+Weezing is pretty tanky and can spread Toxic but isn't too crazy.
 Arctozolt and Dracovish both hit hard but are on the slower side, so hitting them hard with Ground / Fairy / Dragon moves respectively is the way to stop them.
 Crest Dusknoir hits hard with Shadow Sneak on the Dark Factory - make sure that whatever you are going to attack it with can live a Technician Shadow Sneak.
-And, if you could take Giratina back in your Level 30’s, you can now.
+And, if you could take Giratina back in your Level 30's, you can now.

 Relationship Point Choices: